The specification states that you need to be able to explain, identify and evaluate each of the following methods of measuring the brain;

 REM sleep and dreaming- Using EEGs

 Evidence: An EEG uses electrodes attached to the scalp that detect brain activity close to it.
-The brain will be process multiple things at once, sometimes we don’t even realize the brain is processing/ actioning a stimulus or behaviour.
+The brain will be process multiple things at once, and indeed sometimes we don’t even realize the brain is processing/ actioning a stimulus or behaviour.

 Explain: While EEG detects changes in brain waves, it cannot determine whether these changes are caused by the stimuli being presented or other factors that are causing brain activity.
 It is impossible to determine what specifically is causing any reading or changes in readings.